Kent Search and Rescue is a volunteer based charitable organisation

 After application, you will be asked to complete and sign the paperwork including the police vetting form, non-disclosure agreement and child protection statement.
 We also need to see a few forms of identification.

-Now you attend the search technician training course which comprises 3 separate weekends where you will learn about search techniques, medical safety, navigation techniques, use of two-way radios, evidence handling and crime scene preservation and much more.
+Then you attend the search technician training course which comprises various weekend dates where you will learn about search techniques, medical safety, navigation techniques, use of two-way radios, evidence handling and crime scene preservation and much more.

 Once you successfully complete the search technician training course you will immediately become operational as a Probationary Member.
 You do not have voting rights at the Annual General Meeting.